Be prepared for commencement.

 Honorary and Greek organization regalia, such as a sash, a cord, a stole or medallion, is permissible if the organization is sanctioned by the university.
 Please inquire in the Campus Life Office if you are unsure about the legitimacy of your organization or about the appropriateness of the insignia you wish to wear.
 It is the student’s responsibility to obtain such insignia or regalia from the sponsoring organization; this should be done well before commencement day.

-The residence halls and Greek Row housing will close for the spring semester for all students at 12:00 p.m. on Wednesday, May 10 unless you are a graduating senior or have special permission from Residence Life to stay later.
-Anyone who is not a graduating senior should complete the Stay Late Request Form on the Residence Life website no later than April 30th.
-Final check out for ALL students after Commencement is Sunday, May 14 by 10 a.m.
+The residence halls and Greek Row housing will close for the spring semester for all students at 12:00 p.m. on Wednesday, May 13 unless you are a graduating senior or have special permission from Residence Life to stay later.
+Anyone who is not a graduating senior should complete the Stay Late Request Form on the Residence Life website no later than May 7th.
+Final check out for ALL students after Commencement is Sunday, May 17 by 10 a.m.
 No students will be allowed to stay later than this date.
-All students will need to set up a check out time with their Resident Assistant or House Manager.
+Check out instructions will be sent via email.
 If you have questions about moving out please contact the Residence Life Office at 404.364.8520.

 Parking and Transportation